Mook-as/stackato-doc/admin/cluster/index.rst

 This is the smallest viable cluster deployment, but it lacks the fault tolerance of larger configurations:

-* 1 Core node consisting of primary, controller, router, and stager (and supporting processes)
+* 1 Core node consisting of primary, controller, and router (and supporting processes)
 * 1 data-services node running the database, messaging and filesystem services
 * 1 DEA (Droplet Execution Agent) node